Where are we in the construction process?

-Over the past few years, we have been raising funds for this project through a Comprehensive Campaign led by our Development department.
+Over the past few years, we have raised funds for this project through a Comprehensive Campaign led by our Development department.
 That Campaign has benefited from tremendous engagement from our community of supporters in Denver and around the nation who recognize the need and benefits of this project and have given generously.

 Our Comprehensive Campaign has created a strong foundation for the new facility and all the services it will house.

-When is the city’s storm water project expected to begin?
+When did the city’s storm water project begin?